evilC/HotClass/README.md

 # HotClass
 A class that enhances AutoHotkey's input detection (ie hotkeys) capabilities

-####Limitations of vanilla AHK that this class seeks to overcome:
-* Maximum of 100 hotkeys
-This is not normally a problem, but in certain cases can be.
-* Cannot fully remove hotkeys
-Only really an issue with the 1000 limit.
-* Only down events supported for joystick buttons
-No up events for buttons, `GetKeyState()` must normally be used.
-* No event-based mechanism for Joystick axis change.
-Again, endless `GetKeyState` loops must be used.
-* No way of easily providing a "Bind" box that facilitates visually choosing of a hotkey, *that supports all input methods*.
-The `Hotkey` Gui item only supports certain keyboard keys.
-The `Input` command has limited support (No Joystick) and requires hacky `#if` statements to fully support some keys and combos.
+Supports any combination of the following types of "key".
+Keyboard keys.
+Mouse Buttons: 1-5.
+Mouse Wheel: U,D,L,R.
+Joystick Buttons: 1-32
+Joystick POV Hat / Dpad Directions: U,D,L,R.

+Any number of keys, pressed in any order.

-####How it works
+##How it works
 Keyboard / mouse input is read via `SetWindowsHookEx` callbacks.
 Blocking of Keyboard / mouse input can be achieved through this call.
+Joystick Button down events are handled by AHK's hotkey command, up events are simulated with a `GetKeyState` loop.
+Joystick POV Hat detection is done via a `GetKeyState` loop.